jniemibro/quick-portfolio/nanoswarm.md

 ---
 ##### Adventure puzzler where you navigate clouds of nanobots through a laboratory.

+The game was developed during Mass DiGI's first Summer Innovation Program (SIP) in 2012 through an extensive 11-week period.

 ---

 **My Role(s)**: Programmer, Build Manager, Designer